Skip to main content

 ROI is rarely the only metric, however.
 In my experience, comprehensive marketing plans are almost always tied to one or more short or long-term marketing objectives.
 That could be increasing website traffic, growing your social media following, or increasing the number of newsletter subscribers.

-Whatever your goals, you’ll need to set key performance indicators (KPIs) you can measure through the campaign to assess your progress.
+Whatever your goals, you’ll need to set key performance indicators (KPIs) you'll need to measure marketing campaign success.
 Let’s look at a couple of examples:

 If you are trying to grow the top of your funnel by increasing website traffic or newsletter subscribers, you’ll want to track metrics like: